Domino's Pizza Group: Shareholder structure

 Many of the principal shareholders of Domino's Pizza Group are individuals connected with the company including long term investor and non-executive director Nigel Wray and former owner Colin Halpern.
 A total of 0.35% of shares are held in treasury stock by the Domino's Pizza Group Employee Benefit Trust.

 Products

 In May 2012, Domino's signed up to Out of Home Calorie Labelling Pledge, which is part of the Government's Responsibility Deal.
 This saw the introduction of calorie information on Domino's main ordering website.
 In June 2012, the company signed up to the Hospitality and Food Service Agreement managed by WRAP (Waste and Resources Action Programme), the Government funded organisation responsible for improving waste reduction and recycling.

 In November 2012, Domino's launched a gluten free pizza in its stores in the United Kingdom and Republic of Ireland, accredited by Coeliac UK.

+In September 2025, Domino's introduced the sub-brand The 'Chick N' Dip' to satisfy the growing demand for chicken in the UK.

 Labour issues

 In September 2007, the current affairs programme Newsnight reported on the alleged poor treatment of Domino's Pizza employees.

 Some of the deductions made by the company included the costs of insuring the cars used to deliver pizzas, and one worker was deducted all her wages for the first week of work because the franchise designated it "unpaid training".
 Then CEO, Stephen Hemsley, denied that such issues were systemic within the franchise network.

 Domino's Pizza Group's operations in the United Kingdom extensively use zero-hour contracts.